jvzonlab/StemCellTheoryPaperCode/README.md

 See for example [two_compartment_model_sweep_well_mixed.py](./two_compartment_model_sweep_well_mixed.py) for a concise example.
 This scripts saves the results to a folder.
 It uses the `stem_cell_model.sweeper` module, which uses all cores of your PC.

 Read back the results using `stem_cell_model.sweeper.load_sweep_results(folder)`.

+## Optimizing the code
+See the script [profile_two_compartment.py](./profile_two_compartment.py) for an example of how to use the cProfile module (built-in into Python).
+This module profiles your code, which shows you what parts are slow, and therefore helps you optimizing the code.